Lloyd-Business-Services-LLC/.github/profile/README.md

 [Our dice roller repository](https://github.com/Lloyd-Business-Services-LLC/diceRollers) contain implementations of a dice rolling server and client system in different programming languages.

-Currently, we've merged in only the [node.js implementation](https://github.com/Lloyd-Business-Services-LLC/diceRollers#nodejs).
+Currently, we've only merged in the [GOLANG](https://github.com/Lloyd-Business-Services-LLC/diceRollers/#go) and [node.js](https://github.com/Lloyd-Business-Services-LLC/diceRollers#nodejs) implementations.
 The others will be merged in to the repo in the near future.

 <!--